DanZinagri/NicheD20/docs/Classes/index.md

 share: true
 title: Classes
 ---
-This links to the various classes in this system, organized by class type.
+This page links to the various classes in this system, organized by class type.

 |Martial|Magic|Hybrid|Advanced|
 |---|---|---|---|